Digital Camera Maintenance and Damage Prevention

 3. Disc mechanism – not too bad, just watch discs for fingerprints and scratches, of course.

-4. Extendable lens – jammed lens sections due to dirt, sand and impact.
-So keep it clean, free of dirt and sand at any time.
-Make sure the lens is inside, when the camera is not used!
+4. Extendable lens – jammed lens sections due to dirt, sand, and impact.
+So keep it clean and free of dirt and sand.
+Make sure the lens is inside when the camera is not used!

-Self induced faults: Liquid, Sand and shock damage make up about 70% of all repairs
+Self induced faults: Liquid, sand, and shock damage makes up about 70 percent of all repairs.

 1. Most liquids are conductive and short out circuitry inside the camcorder.

 3. In the mechanism the tape gets stuck on the metal parts, such as video head drum and prevents it from spinning.
-Most liquids leave a residue, which malfunction the recorder mechanism.
+Most liquids leave a residue, which causes malfunction in the recorder mechanism.

 How to Minimize Camera Damage